Aeroflex Gaisler AB

 TSIM as Library

-TSIM can also be provided as a static library (dll for windows), which can be linked into a larger user applications.
-The library provides access to all simulator internals and supports all TSIM commands and operations.
-An I/O interface is provided with the same structure as for the loadable modules.
+TSIM can also be provided as a static library (DLL for Windows), which can be linked into a larger user applications.
+The library supports all TSIM commands and operations and additionally provides access to some CPU model internals.
+The loadable I/O module interface is provided in the same manner when using TSIM as a library as when running TSIM standalone.

 Profiling